Toungoo–Ava War: Siege of Prome

 By November, Tabinshwehti had assembled a 17,000-strong naval and land invasion force, his largest mobilization to date.
 His 13 naval squadrons (9000 troops, nearly 1400 war boats and transport boats) were commanded by ethnic Mon lords of Lower Burma while his army (8000 troops, 2500 horses, 300 elephants) were led by himself and Bayinnaung.
 As in Martaban, his troops now included much prized Portuguese mercenaries and their firearms.
 Their plan was to take Prome quickly before Ava and Mrauk-U had time to come to its aid.
-In case of a long siege, they would take positions around the city would prevent Ava and Arakan forces from linking up, and they would drive the enemy separately.
+In case of a long siege, they would take positions around the city that would prevent Ava and Arakan forces from linking up, and they would drive the enemy separately.
 They however did not plan for a large Arakanese seaborne invasion; the delta was largely undefended.
 They believed their war boats intended for Prome, if necessary, could sail down to meet the Arakanese navy in the delta.
 Only the capital Pegu was defended with a rearguard army.

 Right after the Buddhist Lent, on 19 November 1541, Toungoo naval and land forces invaded.
 As expected, Confederation and Arakanese forces had not arrived.
 Taken by surprise, Prome's allies frantically raised their armies and navies.
 Their armies were to break the siege while the well-regarded Arakanese navy, equipped with Portuguese weaponry and mercenaries, was to invade the delta from the south.

 Meanwhile, Toungoo forces launched attacks to take the city but could not break through the fortified city's musket and artillery fire.
 They were forced to set up a perimeter around the city.